joshuaretallick/makersbnb/README.md

 # makersbnb
 ## Meet the team:

-Savanna, Mel, Georgie and Josh
+Savanna, Mel, Georgie and Josh!!!

 HEADLINE SPECIFICATIONS
 Any signed-up user can list a new space.